 (7) Where in the opinion of the Minister circumstances have arisen that may occasion undue delay in effecting entry on or into any land, premises or thing or in the carrying out of any works but the provisions of subsection (6) are not appropriate to the circumstances, the Minister may apply to the Supreme Court ex parte by notice of motion, notwithstanding that no cause or matter between the parties is before the Court or that no previous notice has been given to any party affected thereby, for the grant of an injunction prohibiting the persons therein specified from opposing or preventing the exercise by the Minister of the Minister’s powers, or for an order directing the Minister as to the exercise of powers conferred by this Act or a relevant Act in the circumstances specified in that order, or for both such an injunction and such an order.

-[Section 72 inserted by No. 25 of 1985 s.
-17; amended by No. 73 of 1995 s.
+[Section 72 inserted: No. 25 of 1985 s.
+17; amended: No. 73 of 1995 s.
 42; No. 14 of 1996 s.
 4; No. 31 of 1997 s.
 137(5); No. 38 of 2007 s.
 116 and 135; No. 25 of 2012 s.
 89 and 109.]

 73. Rights as to entry etc. in emergency